theupdateframework/go-tuf/docs/CONTRIBUTING.md

 You might also be interested in the TUF community beyond go-tuf; good places to start include:

 - [TUF mailing list](https://groups.google.com/g/theupdateframework)
-- TUF community meetings (monthly; join the mailing list to receive invitations)
+- TUF community meetings (monthly; join the mailing list or watch the Slack channel to see invitations)

 ## Pull Request Review Policy